 MMS marketing requires you to ask for your target audience’s consent before you can send them any messages.
 The standard practice is the double opt-in, where users can opt-in via keyword to receive messages.
 Once they reply with the keyword, send an automated response for confirmation.

 You must also enable your audience with the ability to opt-out, should they want to.
 Provide your recipients with specific instructions such as, “Text STOP to cancel.”
-Doing so will make them more receptive to receive your MMS if they know they can stop it anytime.
+Doing so will make them more receptive to receiving your MMS if they know they can stop it anytime.

 Make Sure to Add Value